cGNF-Dev/cGNF/README.md

 The causal-Graphical Normalizing Flows (c-GNF) project primarily focuses on causal questions addressed through the use of normalizing flows.
 This project incorporates deep learning components from Graphical Normalizing Flows (GNFs) and Unconstrained Monotonic Neural Networks (UMNNs).

 The method assumes a causal structure for the data in the form of a Directed Acyclic Graph (DAG).
 It then learns a normalizing flow for the joint distribution of the data based on this causal structure.
-This flow is inverted to perform hypothetical interventions and then simulate or abduct counterfactual outcomes.
+This flow is inverted to perform hypothetical interventions and then simulate potential outcomes.

 ---